Vivek-04022001/documentation/docs/i18n-l10n/translating-text-strings.md

 ```

 Note that the value doesn't matter.
-The code in `zope.i18n` looks for the mere existence of the variable, and doesn't care what is its value.
+The code in `zope.i18n` looks for the mere existence of the variable, and doesn't care what's its value.

 If you don't add that environment variable, you will need to provide the MO files in your package.
 To make this easier, and if you use [zest.releaser](https://pypi.org/project/zest.releaser/) to publish your packages, you can use [zest.pocompile](https://pypi.org/project/zest.pocompile/).